zam89/suricatalogparser/README.md

 A simple log parser for Suricata log file (JSON)

 <h1>About</h1>
-<p>This system basically interpret Suricata IDS log files (JSON format) into more human-friendly and beautiful format.</p>
+<p>This tool basically interpret Suricata IDS log files (JSON format) into more human-friendly and beautiful format.</p>
 <p>This is just a layman's coding style.
 Create this just for fun and for learning purpose.</p>

 <p><h1>Main Function</h1></p>